DataDog/documentation/content/en/real_user_monitoring/browser/tracking_user_actions.md

 ## Action timing metrics

 For information about the default attributes for all RUM event types, see [Data Collected][2].
-For information about configuring for sampling or global context see [Advanced Configuration][3].
+For information about configuring for sampling or global context see [Modifying RUM Data and Context][3].

 | Metric    | Type   | Description              |
 |--------------|--------|--------------------------|